JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/index.md

-# Trump Rally Speeches NLP — Documentation
+# Trump Speeches NLP Chatbot — Documentation

-Welcome to the documentation for the **Trump Rally Speeches NLP** project, a production-ready FastAPI application demonstrating modern AI engineering practices with RAG (Retrieval-Augmented Generation), semantic search, and sentiment analysis.
+Welcome to the documentation for the **Trump Speeches NLP Chatbot** project, a production-ready FastAPI application demonstrating modern AI engineering practices with RAG (Retrieval-Augmented Generation), semantic search, and sentiment analysis.

 ## 🎯 What This Project Demonstrates